Guernik/swapi/README.md

 ~~~

 ## Validations
- The program makes the following validations:
+ The program performs the following validations:
   - Correct number of parameters
   ~~~
   swapi $> ./swapi.erl luke